Chongqing hot pot: In Chongqing

 The history of Chongqing hot pot started in the 1920s in Jiangbei District in Chongqing.
 In the beginning, the peddlers who worked on the wharf at the time would buy beef tripe, clean and boil it, and then cut beef liver and stomach into small pieces, and place it all into a clay stove.
 The stove used an iron basin to divide the stove into different sections that separated ingredients with different tastes.
 When the spicy, salty soup had boiled, the laborers would begin to eat, each person retrieving their own food from their own part of the stove, so they would only eat and pay for what they had put there, thus avoiding overpaying for their meal.
-It was not until the 23rd year of the Republic of China that a small restaurant in Chongqing turned the hot pot into a high-grade dish; before that, there was no restaurant that served Chongqing hot pot.
+It was not until 1934 that a small restaurant in Chongqing turned the hot pot into a high-grade dish; before that, there was no restaurant that served Chongqing hot pot.

 Liuyishou Hotpot has opened 1,200 restaurants worldwide.